Hoggs Hollow: Disasters

 On October 15, 1954, the valley was inundated by Hurricane Hazel, and many attempts have since been made to manage water in the natural watershed of a valley, though many homes are still prone to moisture and flooding from the water table.
 A steel truss bridge carrying Yonge Street across the river was damaged and temporarily replaced by a Bailey bridge until a new bridge was built.

 On March 17, 1960, the incident popularly known as the "Hoggs Hollow Disaster" occurred.
 Five young Italian immigrant workers were killed while constructing a tunnel for a water main at Hoggs Hollow.
 The details of the accident, where they were trapped 35 feet underground in a cramped, dimly lit tunnel, sparked a public outcry over the lack of safety standards in construction.
-Ultimately, the outcry led to an improvement in working conditions, such as the passing of the Industrial Safety Act.
+Ultimately, the outcry – including stop work actions by concerned construction workers – led to an improvement in working conditions, such as the passing of Ontario's 1964 Industrial Safety Act.